25 Home Office Essentials to Set Up an Ergonomic Workplace

 23. Paper shredder

-Another work from home equipment to add to your setup is the paper shredder.
+Another ergonomic products for home to add to your setup is the paper shredder.
 You can eliminate obsolete confidential documents at the push of a button.
 Keeping your office clean and uncluttered is essential to keeping your mind uncluttered.

 24. Trash can